forestryio/forestry.io/hugo/content/blog/hugo-vs-jekyll-benchmark.md

 For each build, Hugo proved to be between 23 and 63 times faster than Jekyll!
 There are many factors to take into account when choosing a static site generator, but if you're looking purely at build times, Hugo wins hands down.

-We put Hugo and Jekyll toe-to-toe to see how they compare when building static sites.
-There are many factors when choosing a static site generator, but in this article, we're doing a deep dive into build time efficiency.

 ## Why Did We Do This?

 Hugo and Jekyll are the leading static site generators right now according to [StaticGen.com](staticgen.com), and are both supported by our CMS at [Forestry.io](https://forestry.io).
 We're often asked which tool performs better so we decided to get some qualitative data to see how they measured.